It typically goes something like this: You start with a website builder like WordPress or SquareSpace.

 Just like there’s a great market for Nikon DSLRs for photography enthusiasts, there will always be tools for marketing-tech geeks.
 You may even have a nice DSLR gathering dust at home, like I do, because the idea of taking professional photos is compelling.

 But, man… my phone is just so small, and always there, and it does a great job…

 At the end of the day, technology should serve entrepreneurs and remove hassle from their lives, not add to it.

 Large enterprises know that having a single database of everything you know about your customers and prospects enables you to make better decisions, create better experiences, and deliver more relevant, targeted marketing.

 They’re willing to spend millions of dollars to get those abilities from companies like Salesforce, Netsuite, Oracle, and SAP.

 Today, small business owners have the same capabilities as large businesses available to them at unheard of prices.

 Ontraport, for example, offers flexible pricing plans that can be adjusted depending on your needs and business size.
 You can literally start from day one with a system that will power your business for years to come.

 Unfortunately, too many entrepreneurs are still learning this lesson the hard way, compelled by the big promises and low prices offered by a tidal wave of coders who put together a feature and sell it as the solution.

-And they’re spreading the word: Business platforms are the future.
+And they’re spreading the word: All-in-one platforms are the future.